EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 is a pretty good estimate of the change in total energy.

 There are other reasons why this is approximately true even when not self-consistent.

-It is true for model Hamiltonians that have no electron-electron interactions.
+It is exact for model Hamiltonians that have no electron-electron interactions.
 Matthew Foulkes [showed](http://dx.doi.org/10.1103/PhysRevB.39.12520) that density-functional theory can be cast in the form similar to model hamiltonians, with the total energy a sum of the single-particle sum and an extra term that is functional of the input density only.
+The extra term vanishes at self-consistency in response to low-order perturbation, and often doesn't change by a large amount.